TDS LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, May 16, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Telephone and Data Systems, Inc. ("TDS" or the "Company") (: TDS) of a class action securities lawsuit.
+NEW YORK, May 18, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Telephone and Data Systems, Inc. ("TDS" or the "Company") (NYSE: TDS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of TDS investors who were adversely affected by alleged securities fraud between May 6, 2022 and November 3, 2022.
 Follow the link below to get more information and be contacted by a member of our team: